-But Trump's administration has failed to deliver on its economic agenda.
+But Trump’s administration has failed to deliver on its economic agenda.
 The promised tax reform programme and infrastructure spending increases were postponed after a failed attempt to overhaul Obamacare.
 There are growing doubts about whether Trump has sufficient political capital to get a deeply divided Congress to adopt his budget proposals.
-And although the president has refused to subscribe to G20 countries' pledge not to intensify trade protection, Washington has not branded Beijing a currency manipulator and Nafta, though subject to negotiation, is still in effect.
+And although the president has refused to subscribe to G20 countries’ pledge not to intensify trade protection, Washington has not branded Beijing a currency manipulator and Nafta is still in effect.

 Emerging markets welcome low US interest rates and a weak dollar.
 Low rates generally keep capital flowing to emerging markets, as investors are forced to stretch for yield abroad.
 A weak dollar usually boosts international commodity prices, a boon to commodity-dependent emerging economies.

-But in a world of ample liquidity, markets fail to distinguish between those economies with strong fundamentals, and those which merely look strong in the light of buoyant conditions.
-This explains why, in today's environment of low interest rates and a weak dollar, emerging markets like Brazil, South Africa and Turkey can still access the global capital market on good terms, despite their unsound economic and political fundamentals.
+But in a booming market, it can be difficult to distinguish between those economies with strong fundamentals, and those which merely look strong in the light of buoyant conditions.
+This explains why, in today’s environment of low interest rates and a weak dollar, emerging markets like Brazil, South Africa and Turkey can still access the global capital market on good terms, despite their unsound economic and political fundamentals.
 It also might explain why a country like Argentina can issue a century bond even though it has defaulted on its debts five times over the last 100 years.
-Or why war-torn Iraq's bond placement in August was four-times over-subscribed.
+Or why war-torn Iraq’s bond placement in August was four-times over-subscribed.

-Policy-makers in emerging economies are mistaken if they believe these favourable circumstances will continue indefinitely.
-They should take advantage of the opportunities that these conditions afford them to prepare for the difficult times that might lie ahead – the Fed is expected to raise rates in December, which may start the process of capital flowing from emerging markets back to the US.
+Policy-makers in emerging markets are mistaken if they believe these favourable circumstances will continue indefinitely.
+They should take advantage of the opportunities that these conditions afford them to prepare for the difficult times that might lie ahead – the Fed is expected to raise rates in December, which may engender capital flowing from emerging markets back to the US.
 Policy-makers in these economies must address those fundamental weaknesses and imbalances that continue to make them all too vulnerable to any drop in global liquidity.